pgoltstein/category-learning-visual-areas/README.md

 * ED10a,b: ``` python encmodel-psth.py ```
 * ED10c-e: ``` python encmodel-tuningproperties.py ```

-Note: The script encmodel-cti-semantic-feature.py plots many individual data points and links them using lines, which runs generally very slow.
-In the script is an option for not showing the individual datapoints, the variable is called "suppress_connecting_individual_datapoints_for_speed" (on line 34), set this to "True" and the script will run much faster, but not plot some of those individual datapoints.
+Note: The script encmodel-cti-semantic-feature.py plots many individual data points and links them using individual lines, which causes the script to run very slow.
+In the script is an option for not showing the individual lines connecting the individual datapoints.
+The variable is called "suppress_connecting_individual_datapoints_for_speed" (on line 34), set this to "True" and the script will run much faster.

+---

+### Part 6b: Mouth movement tracking

+Data path: “./data/p6b_mouthtracking”
+Code path: “./code/p6b_mouthtracking”

+Extended Data Figure 10
+* ED10g,h,j,k: ``` python tracking-of-mouth-movement.py ```

+---

+_That's all folks_